zachvalenta/jvns.ca/source/_posts/2015-02-17-how-i-learned-to-program-in-10-years.markdown

 this blog, and how it might look like I sprang from the womb being excited about strace or thinking about how to build an operating system, or whatever.
-But in fact I spent about 10 years learning to program before going to Hacker School, mostly at fairly low speeds.
+But in fact I spent about 10 years learning to program before going to Recurse Center, mostly at fairly low speeds.

 I drew a totally unscientific graph about what that felt like: